thiennp/frontend-mastery-hub/levels/197/README.md

-# Level 197: Open Source Contribution
+# Level 197: Public Speaking

 ## Overview
-This level focuses on open source contribution and provides comprehensive learning materials, examples, and projects.
+This level focuses on public speaking and provides comprehensive learning materials, examples, and projects.

 ## Learning Objectives
 By the end of this level, you will:
-- Understand the core concepts of open source contribution
+- Understand the core concepts of public speaking
 - Master practical implementation techniques
 - Build real-world projects
 - Apply best practices and patterns